 For a couple of years, work at the AMC factory was limited to the production of the few remaining Matchless models and the new Norton Commando, the engines and gearboxes for which were shipped down from Wolverhampton.

 Then, in late 1968 the Plumstead works at Burrage Grove, were presented with a Greater London Council compulsory purchase order for a major road widening scheme, finally closing in July 1969, with the land that it occupied given over to housing development.

-After obtaining a Government subsidy, a facility was set up in a factory at North Way, Andover, to continue assembling the Norton Commando model, with the Test Department housed in an aircraft hanger on nearby Thruxton Airfield.
+After obtaining a Government subsidy, a facility was set up in a factory at North Way, Andover, to continue assembling the Norton Commando model, with the Test Department housed in a number of Nissen huts on nearby Thruxton Airfield.

 More information on the history of the Woolwich factory can be found in several of the articles listed on the Links page